 However, using monitoring tools lets you dig deeper.
 You’ll want to monitor all three key phases of working with LLMs:

-• Track the response to monitor quantitative measures like response time, token consumption and resources utilization, etc. as well as quality and a range of other metrics.
+- Track the response to monitor quantitative measures like response time, token consumption, resource utilization as well as quality scores and a range of other metrics.

 When monitoring LLM tools, it’s a good idea to set up alert systems that notify you if certain thresholds are met in output quality, relevance, etc. or if other anomalies are detected.